1. Methodology background

 The WAS is a continuous survey with interviews spread evenly over the year, which helps to ensure that estimates are not biased by seasonal variations.

 The survey samples private households in Great Britain, excluding north of the Caledonian Canal, the Scottish Islands and the Isles of Scilly.

 The stratification of the sample for the first wave of WAS was based on regional and the 2001 Census variables and had two stages.
-At the first stage, a stratified sample of primary sampling units (PSUs) was drawn from a list of postcode sectors included in the small users’ Postcode Address File (PAF).
-This list was sorted by geography (region by Metropolitan status), the proportion of households with the household reference person (HRP) in National Statistics Socio-economic classification (NS-SEC) group one to three, and the proportion of households without a car.
+At the first stage, a stratified sample of primary sampling units (PSUs) was drawn from a list of postcode sectors included in the small users' Postcode Address File (PAF).
+This list was sorted by geography (region by Metropolitan status), the proportion of households with the household reference person (HRP) in National Statistics Socio-economic Classification (NS-SEC) group 1 to 3, and the proportion of households without a car.
 This stratification is using judgement based on experience from optimising stratifiers for the Family Resources Survey (FRS) and Living Costs and Food Survey (LCF).
 The NS-SEC stratifier is the most powerful stratifier for economic social surveys.
 Car ownership was chosen over economic activity for the second stratifier because this is more correlated with wealth.

 The second stage involved selecting 26 addresses per PSU being using systematic random sampling from the small users' PAF.
 The list of addresses in each PSU was sorted by postcode and street number.
 The sampling was carried out in such a way that the addresses flagged as expected to feature wealthier households had two and a half to three times the probability of being sampled as non-flagged addresses.

 For the first two years of the first wave of the survey, 1,200 PSUs were drawn, giving a set sample of 31,200 addresses per year.